 Another challenge is that most organizations don’t have an archiving solution that runs alongside their data protection solution.
 An archiving solution enables the organization to reduce their backup retention to a few months, dramatically reducing the infrastructure requirements of the backup process.
 The archive also generally has better search and granular data retention policy capabilities.
 Convincing organizations to create an archive strategy, though, is a sermon for another Sunday.
 The reality is that organizations need a way to improve their backup retention capabilities.

 The critical area of concern is when backup needs to store unstructured data.
 Instead of performing unaware, image backups, IT needs to look for solutions that can provide fast, file by file backups.
 Then the application needs to store the backup data in such a way that retention policies can be applied based on file type or even individual files.
 If the backup solution has this file-by-file visibility, it can also add content indexing and data classification.
 It, in essence, provides all of the attributes of an archive solution other than the actual migration of data, which tends to be the area of most profound concern among IT professionals.
 These file aware data protection solutions could themselves add a migration capability, making them full-fledged archive solutions.

-In our recent presentation, Storage Switzerland and Aparavi discuss dealing with file retention challenges and their impact on meeting regulations like GDPR, CCPA, and HIPPA.
-To learn more, watch our recorded version of the event “Are You Treating Unstructured Data as a Second Class Citizen?“.
+In our upcoming webinar, Storage Switzerland and Aparavi will discuss dealing with file retention challenges and their impact on meeting regulations like GDPR, CCPA, and HIPPA.
+To learn more register for the event “Are You Treating Unstructured Data as a Second Class Citizen?“.